Branding & Size Chart

 Screen Printing

 The process uses a permeable mesh that is stretched tightly across a metal frame and then glued in place.
-An image is printed on a sheet of laser film which is transferred onto the screen during the photo – chemical exposing process.
-The screen is then place over the material that is being printed.
+An image is printed on a sheet of laser film which is transferred onto the screen during the photo-chemical exposing process.
+The screen is then placed over the material that is being printed.
 Ink is placed onto the screen and then forced through the porous mesh using a squeegee that is drawn across the screen.
 The ink passes through the mesh as pressure is applied with the squeegee.
 The ink only passes through the open areas.

 UV Printing

-UV printing is a unique technique of digital printing form of that uses ultra-violet lights (UV Lights) to dry the ink almost as soon as it comes in contact with the object being printed.
-As the printer dispenses the ink onto the surface of the object specially designed UV lights follow close behind, curing the ink almost instantly.
-Due to the UV Lights curing the ink almost instantaneously there is no chance of the ink spreading which gives the results of much finer details.
+UV printing is a unique technique of digital printing that uses ultra-violet lights (UV Lights) to dry the ink almost as soon as it comes in contact with the object being printed.
+As the printer dispenses the ink onto the surface of the object, specially designed UV lights follow close behind, curing the ink almost instantly.
+Due to the UV lights curing the ink almost instantaneously, there is no chance of the ink spreading, which gives the results of much finer details.
 This technique of printing can be used on almost any type of object, as long as it fits in the flatbed.

 Doming